RIGHT OF FIRST REFUSAL: WHAT IS IT?

 This month we wanted to focus on answering the questions that we get asked often.

 Wire fraud has become rampant in our industry.
-The FBI has estimated that there are over 4,000 hack attempts per day nationwide.
-According to the Financial Crimes Enforcement Network (FinCEN) there have been 22,000 cases of reported wire fraud involving losses of over $3.1 billion dollars since 2013.
+According to the Financial Crimes Enforcement Network (FinCEN) there have been 78,000 cases of reported wire fraud involving losses of over $12.5 billion dollars since 2013.